Arizona county quick to bat down election misinformation

 In 2020, Maricopa County landed in the national spotlight while certifying results amid false claims that the election was stolen from Trump.
 The following year, it underwent an “audit” pushed by Republicans in the state Senate, which ended with a report validating Biden’s win.

 In May, county officials began talking publicly about what to expect in the upcoming midterm elections.
-They have held regular news conferences since early October, officials have held daily briefings.
+They have held regular news conferences since early October, and since Election Day officials have held briefings nearly every day.
 They also have a large public affairs team that can quickly respond to new or renewed claims of fraud or mismanagement.

-One persistent claim started when Lake, who is trailing Democrat Katie Hobbs by a percentage point with less than 200,000 votes left to count, accused the county of “slow-rolling” the count.
+One persistent claim started when Lake accused the county of “slow-rolling” the count.

 That means mail-in ballots that are dropped off at the polls on Election Day are processed in the order they are received at the county’s election headquarters.